 One day I said, “Kenny, why don’t we go to the back of the school?”
 Kenny said, “Why would we want to do that, man?
 Everything’s happening in the front!”

 Midwood is across the street from Brooklyn College.
 BC was a favorite haunt of the Yippies.

 Abbie Hoffman, a fantastic motivational speaker, proposed student strikes.
 Kenny met with Abbie.
 They came up with the idea of “student solidarity.”

 So, as soon as the weather got warm, Midwood High School joined Brooklyn College.
 We went on strike for the rest of the semester.

-Woodstock (oh yeah!) was held that summer.
+Woodstock Festival dominated the summer of 1969.
 I was too young to drive, but my late buddy Henry hitchhiked to Bethel with me.
 Woodstock really annoyed the reactionary crowd.
 Midwood High School decided to get tough the following year.

-As far as the “establishment” was concerned, the most annoying part of Woodstock, was that there was no violence.
-A few people hurt themselves, by falling from stage structures, but nobody hurt anyone else.
+For the “establishment” — the most annoying part of Woodstock, was that there was no violence.
+A few people hurt themselves, falling from stage structures, but nobody hurt anyone else.

 Phys Ed Fizzles

 High School attendance was no longer compulsory, except for gym.
-Students with over five unexcused absences from gym were given a “39” in all their subjects, and forced to repeat the semester.
-Returning Seniors were known as “Super Seniors.”
+Students with over five unexcused absences from gym got a “39” in all their subjects, and forced to repeat the semester.
+We called returning Seniors, “Super Seniors.”